 Beginners should never rely solely on their own identifications based on any field guide - especially ones that only provide photographs and brief descriptions.

 .
-Also check our recommended reading
+Also check our resources

 page for various websites, books, and journals that can help you learn to identify mushrooms.